lacchain/besu-pro-testnet/README.md

 $ cd pantheon-network/
 ```

+### Obtain SSH access to your remote machine ###

+Make sure you have SSH access to the node you're setting up.
+This step will vary depending on your context (physical machine, cloud provider, etc.).
+This document assumes that you are able to log into your remote machine using the following command: `ssh remote_user@remote_host`.

 ### Install Python ###

 * In order for ansible to work, it is necessary to install Python on the **remote machine** where the node will be installed, for this reason it is necessary to install python 2.7 and python-pip.